-4305.1.3.1 The Dual Moguls Course

-The Dual Moguls course should be a constant grade with one continuous fall-line.
-The slope should not be overly concave or convex, nor should it have distinct changes in grade.

-The course must be as evenly covered in moguls as possible.
+- 4304.1.3 Layout of the Dual Moguls Site - The Dual Moguls course should be a constant grade with one continuous fall-line. - The slope should not be overly concave or convex, nor should it have distinct changes in grade. - 4304.1.3.3 The course must be as evenly covered in moguls as possible.
 Hard, sharp bumps should be smoothed out, deep ruts, ice balls and snow machine tracks should be removed.
-Bumps that throw the competitor too far into the air should be modified.
-With respect to Air bumps, should conform to course Specifications for Dual Moguls (see 4305.3).
+Bumps that throw the competitor too far into the air should be modified. - 4304.1.3.4 Air bumps, should conform to course Specifications for Dual Moguls (see 4304.3).

-4305.2 Preparation of Start Area
+4304.2 Preparation of Start Area

-The Start shall be prepared in such a way that the competitors can stand relaxed in the starting area.

-4305.2.2 Dual Moguls Start Area (Single Format Qualifications)
+- 4304.2.1 The Start shall be prepared in such a way that the competitors can stand relaxed in the starting area. - 4304.2.2 Dual Moguls Start Area (Single Format Qualifications)